jrpool/json-db-cli-async/README.md

 ## Usage and Examples

-Make the `src` directory your working directory by executing:

-    `cd src`

 Enter `node task help` for usage examples.
 Then enter any command based on any of the examples.
 Any command that begins with `node task` should produce a response that describes either the successful execution of your command or an error.

 To perform linting, execute `npm run lint`.